jk-jeon/Grisu-Exact/README.md

 In preparation.

 # Notes
 There are currently some errors in the correctness proof.
-Altough I believe I can fix them shortly, this library is by no mean production-ready.
+Although I believe I can fix them shortly, this library is by no mean production-ready.
 Use it with your own risk.

 # License
 MIT